provincialig/golimitless/README.md

   - **SliceToMap** / **MapToSlice**

 - **Retrier**: A tool to run a function until an error returns.
+- **Retainer**: A set that holds an object for a certain period of time.

 - **Sync**
   - **MutexBlock**: A tool used for execute many operations in safe block.